 Nick is a UofT graduate majoring in environmental health and a student fellow at the School of Cities, UofT.
-With research interests in urban sustainability, he aims to provide a platform to support local small businesses.
+With research interests in urban resilience, he aims to provide a platform to support local small businesses.

 Mihoko is a frontend developer & UX designer.
 She graduated from Humber College and has a great passion for creating vibrant solutions from digital products.
-Checkout her portfolio here
+Check out her portfolio here

 Dr. Brad Bass is a researcher at the University of Toronto and Environment Canada.
 In 2007 he co-received the Nobel Prize for his work with the IPCC.
-He is an active educator in complex systems, founding and directing the University Research Experience with Complex Systems (URECS)
+He is an active educator in complex systems, founding and directing the University Research Experience with Complex Systems (URECS).

 Dr. Marieme Lo is the Associate Director of the School of Cities and Director of the African Studies Program at the University of Toronto.
 Her work encompasses migration studies, female entrepreneurship, economic justice, with a focus on the dynamics of urban transformation and urban governance.